MARKET SNAPSHOT: Dow's 8-week Rally In Jeopardy As Tax-delay Concerns Spook Investors

 Also read:Disney to charge 'substantially' less than Netflix for streaming (http://www.marketwatch.com/story/disney-to-charge-substantially-less-than-netflix-for-streaming-plans-new-star-wars-content-2017-11-09)

-Shares of Altice USA Inc.(ATUS) was 0.9% higher.
-The company's chief executive, Dexter Goei, will assume the CEO role at parent Altice NV (ATC.AE) amid a major management reshuffle.
-Altice NV shares were down 3.4% in Amsterdam.

-Health care stocks were the biggest decliners of the day, with the sector down 1.2% in a broad decline.
-Among the biggest percentage losers, Baxter International Inc. (BAX) was down 3.5% while Medtronic Plc(MDT) was off 2.9%.
-Humana Inc. (HUM) shed 2.2%.
+Health-care stocks were the biggest decliners of the day, with the sector down 1.2% in a broad decline.
+Among the biggest percentage losers, Baxter International Inc. (BAX) was down 2.3% while Medtronic Plc(MDT) was off 2.4%.
+Humana Inc. (HUM) shed 1.6%.

 What's new in economic data?